jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 \text{dW} = \text{dl1} \cdot \frac{\partial f_{1}}{\partial W}
 $$

 **Know the shape (dimension) of your variables.** Put the function derivative in the diagram.
 Always make the shape (dimension) of the variables clear in the diagram and in the code.
-Use this information to build and  verify your math operations.
+Use this information to verify your math operations.
 For example, multiplying a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
 Vectorization may confuse you.
-Expand the equation with sub-indexes with only a couple of weights and features in order to work through the math.
+Expand the equation with sub-indexes with only a couple of weights and features so you can work through the math.

+> Many deep learning software platforms provide pre-built layers with feed forward and backpropagation.

 #### More on backpropagation